iDvL-dracea/blog/content/posts/Welcome.md

 +++
-date = '2025-07-28T23:00:00+01:00'
-draft = false
-title = 'Welcome!
-Welcome!'
-tags = ["introduction"]
+title = "This Is My New Blog Post" date = 2025-07-29T00:23:00+01:00 draft = false tags = ["obsidian", "workflow", "blog"]
 +++

-This is the second page I am trying to upload via Obsidian > Git integration.

-I hope this works.
+This post was written entirely inside Obsidian.

+No build steps.
+No push commands.
+No stress.